next-dev/nx/README.md

 xcode/nx/DerivedData/nx/Build/Products/<Build Type>/
 ```

-where <Build Type> is the configuration you chose (either Debug or Release).
+where &lt;Build Type&gt; is the configuration you chose (either Debug or Release).

 # Legal notices